 But remember here that you must keep organised records of all these transactions and ensure that you have evidence to prove that they were “wholly and exclusively for the business”.

 All companies incorporated in Ireland have an Annual Return Deadline (ARD) as soon as they are set up.

 Annual Returns are monitored by the CRO and completed through a Form B1.
-The first Annual Return gives the CRO information about the company such as the stakeholder and share capital situation.
+The first Annual Return gives the CRO information about the company, such as the stakeholder and share capital situation.

+We offer a full range of services to help you succeed in business.
 We’re always happy to help you decide what services best suit your needs.